 - placing specialized focus on prosecuting opioid, heroin, fentanyl and carfentanil cases

-The Plymouth County District Attorney’s Office received the Drug Free Communities (DFC) Grant Part II in October 2014.
-The DFC grant programs support community coalitions across the country.
-Their philosophy remains, “local problems require local solutions”.
+Plymouth County District Attorney Tim Cruz’s Office received the Drug Free Communities (DFC) Grant Part II in October 2014.
+This 5-year grant, totaling $625,000 will fund and support the Brockton Area Prevention Collaborative.
+The philosophy remains, “local problems require local solutions”.

 DFC grantees involve a cross-section of the communities they serve, with active participation from youth, parents, schools, businesses, media, local government, law enforcement, and other local agencies.

 The DFC Program, sponsored by the Substance Abuse and Mental Health Services Administration (SAMHSA) is the only Federal drug prevention program that provides funding directly to local communities.